ScalaConsultants/docker-postgres-cluster/README.md

-# PostgreSQL HA
+# PostgreSQL HA for Docker

 This repository maintain a code needed to run PostgreSQL cluster in streaming replication mode with PgPool inside a Docker containers.
 It utilize Docker Swarm, but it can be run on a single host, ie. for testing purposes.

+#### Features:
-It solves automatic and manual failover and manual recovery and failback.
-It uses constraints and labels to ensure proper containers scheduling.
+ - automatic and manual failover
+ - manual recovery
+ - manual failback

 > At the moment this solution uses `restart: none` policy to avoid starting failed container during Docker host startup.
 It requires external governor like `systemd`.